Raspberry White Chocolate Cookies

 For the white chocolate chips, I used Dee Best Vegan white chocolate chips.
 Use regular white chocolate chips if desired!

 Use quartered raspberries.
 Chop them and discard any excess juice that has leaked out.
+Fresh raspberry white chocolate cookies are to die for!

 How to Make